 Europe is the most popular study destination of the world, period.
-International students from all corners of the world flock to this continent to pursue higher studies, because they know that Europe is the educational and cultural hub of the world.
+International students from all corners of the world flock to this continent to pursue higher studies because they know that Europe is the educational and cultural hub of the world.
 It has been so for thousands of years, in fact.
 The continent gives international students the best of education, at the lowest cost.
 In addition to everything else, there is the high quality of life that comes as a bonus to anyone who goes to study abroad Europe.

 There are thousands of public and private academic institutions which offer international students the very best of education across disciplines, at various levels- from under-graduation to post-doctoral.
-The trainings provided to students are simply top class.
+The training provided to students are simply top class.

 There are private colleges and universities scattered across the continent.
-Like tuition fees in public universities in Europe, the fees for private colleges and universities also depend on the country, the university, and the course or programme opted for.
+Like tuition fees in public universities in Europe, the fees for private colleges and universities also depend on the country, the university, and the course or program opted for.
 One can expect the average tuition fees to be around two thousand euros, without any scholarships.

 This forms a very important part of every international student’s investigations related to studying abroad.
 Expenses and tuition fees are big issues for any student, and it helps if they get at least some information about the most affordable universities.
-Here is a short list of some of the most affordable ones:
+Here is a shortlist of some of the most affordable ones:

 |Affordable University||Average Tuition Fees|